How Postgres CTIDs Gave Me a 30x Speedup on Processing 200 Million Rows

 EXPLAIN (ANALYZE, BUFFERS)on the fetch query would have shown the heap fetch cost immediately. -

 Design your IDs with access patterns in mind.
 If I had used UUID v7 (which sorts chronologically) instead of a random hash for the work item IDs, the original approach might have been good enough.
-The physical row order would have roughly matched the ID order, giving me natural locality.
-Something to keep in mind when designing your next schema.

 Was this useful?